paolopicelloit/prova1/README.md

 > query-number    Q0    document-id    rank    score    run-name

-Once you have defined the corpus of documents you have to index you have to setup Terrier for using TREC test collections
+Once you have defined the corpus of documents to index you have to setup Terrier for using TREC test collections

 1. Go to Terrier folder